 Clinical Depression vs. Holiday Blues

 Don’t confuse holiday blues with clinical depression.
-Clinical depression is a disorder that may need to be relieved with prescribed medication or other forms of therapy.
+Clinical depression is a disorder that may need to be treated with prescribed medication or other forms of therapy.
 The holiday blues could require something as simple as a good listener.
 Clinical depression, however, can be triggered in a number of ways during or just after the holidays.

 The holiday blues are common, but if you are feeling especially down — for example, your sleep or your appetite is affected — contact your health care provider or visit Mental Health America for help and guidance.
 If you are thinking about suicide, please call the National Suicide Lifeline at 9-8-8 for immediate help.